mambuzrrr/YouTube_Downloader/README.md

 - Stop/cancel ongoing download at any time
 - Multi-language interface (English & German) with tooltips
 - Dark theme powered by `qdarkstyle`
 ---
+### A proper installer will be available soon.
+The tool will then be launchable via a single `.exe`.
+However, you will still need to set the PATH for FFmpeg yourself - either through a batch file or manually (your choice).

+---